10up/block-components/components/post-meta/readme.md

 > **Warning**
 > Currently only `string`, `number`, `boolean` for `single` meta values are supported.

-You can also completely customize the UI of the meta field by passing a render function to the `PostMeta` component:
+You can also completely customize the UI of the meta field by passing a [render function as the children](https://reactpatterns.js.org/docs/function-as-child-component/) of the `PostMeta` component:

 ```js
 import { PostMeta } from '@10up/block-components';